Oak-City-Shredders/oak-city-event-app/docs/ARCHITECTURE.md

-# Oak City Shred Fest App – Technical Overview
+# Evynture App – Technical Overview

-The **Oak City Shred Fest App** is a cross-platform mobile application built to support the premier PEV (Personal Electric Vehicle) racing and lifestyle festival: **Oak City Shred Fest**.
+The **Evynture App** is a cross-platform mobile application built to support the premier PEV (Personal Electric Vehicle) racing and lifestyle festival: **Evynture**.
 The app improves event logistics, enhances attendee engagement, and fosters community interaction throughout the multi-day event.

 ---